Life of Pi: Plot

 The book begins with a note from the author, which is an integral part of the novel.
 Unusually, the note describes mostly fictional events.
 It serves to establish and enforce one of the book's main themes: the relativity of truth.

 Part one

-In the 1960s, the narrator, Piscine Molitor Patel, grows up as the son of the manager of a zoo in Pondicherry.
-While later recounting his life there, he proffers insight on the antagonism of zoos and expresses his thoughts on why animals react less negatively than proponents of the idea suggest.
+In the 1960s, the narrator, Piscine Molitor "Pi" Patel, grows up as the son of the manager of a zoo in Pondicherry.
+While later recounting his life there, he offers insight on the antagonism of zoos and expresses his thoughts on why animals react less negatively than proponents of the idea suggest.

 The narrator describes how he acquired his full name as a tribute to the swimming pool in France.
 After schoolmates tease him by transforming his first name into "Pissing", he establishes the short form of his name as "Pi" when he starts secondary school.
 The name, he says, pays tribute to the transcendental number which is the ratio of the circumference of a circle to its diameter.